huggingface/diffusers/docs/source/en/api/loaders/single_file.md

 ```

+In the example above, since we explicitly passed `repo_id="stabilityai/stable-diffusion-xl-base-1.0"`, it will use this [configuration file](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0/blob/main/unet/config.json) from the "unet" subfolder in `"stabilityai/stable-diffusion-xl-base-1.0"` to configure the unet component included in the checkpoint; Similarly, it will use the `config.json` file from `"vae"` subfolder to configure the vae model, `config.json` file from text_encoder folder to configure text_encoder and so on.

-This can be useful in cases where model components might have been changed from what was originally distributed or in cases where a checkpoint file might not have the necessary metadata to correctly determine the configuration to use for the pipeline.
+Note that most of the time you do not need to explicitly a `config` argument, `from_single_file` will automatically map the checkpoint to a repo id (we will discuss this in more details in next section).
+However, this can be useful in cases where model components might have been changed from what was originally distributed or in cases where a checkpoint file might not have the necessary metadata to correctly determine the configuration to use for the pipeline.

 <Tip>